NoraCodes/nora.codes/content/_index.md

 {{< div >}}
 ## 🖥  Hardware

-I occasionally build actual, physical stuff, mostly small RC aircraft and hacking kit.
+I occasionally build actual, physical stuff, mostly small RC aircraft and RF gear.
 Thanks to this hobby I have a good foundation in embedded programming with C and Wiring (the Arduino programming language), as well as some exposure to hardware description languages and FPGA programming.

-I also really like [retro computing hardware](/post/the-sinclair-zx-81-ts-1000/), but generally don't have the time or money to indulge this interest.
+I also really like [retro computing hardware](/post/the-sinclair-zx-81-ts-1000/).
 {{< /div >}}

 {{< div >}}